MatzoMT/cs1302-arcade/README.md

 non-compliance results in the full point amount being subtracted from your point total.
 That is, they are all or nothing.

+* **User-Friendly Experience (10 points):** The windows of your application should not exceed a pixel dimension of `1280` (width) by `720` (height).
-* **User-Friendly Experience (10 points):** Except for reasonable delays resulting from X forwarding, your application should not hang/freeze or crash during execution.
+  Additionally, except for reasonable delays resulting from X forwarding, your application should not hang/freeze or crash during execution.
+If a grader encounters lag, then they will try to run your application locally using Oracle Java 8.

 * **Local Assets / Resources (10 points):** All assets (e.g., images) need to
   be pre-downloaded and placed under `src/main/resources`.
 You are not allowed